COBRA vs ACA – which one should I choose

 What is COBRA?

-COBRA stands for the Consolidated Omnibus Budget Reconciliation Act and applies to any group health plan maintained by the state or local government or by a private company with 20 or more employees.
+COBRA stands for the Consolidated Omnibus Budget Reconciliation Act.
+It applies to any group health plan maintained by the state or local government or by a private company with 20+ employees.
 If you’re about to lose your employer-based health benefits under certain circumstances, COBRA allows you to continue being on your employer’s group health plan at your own expense.
 It also covers your spouse and any dependent children on your health plan.

 What is ACA health insurance?